dbeaudoinfortin/SandBoxSimulator/README.md

 - Any modern GPU with hardware vertex processing (2006+), integrated or discrete.
 - Any modern x86-64 CPU.

-The orginal 2008-era system requirements were:
+The original 2008-era system requirements were:
 - Microsoft .Net Framework version 2.0
 - Windows XP or higher.
 - A DirectX 9 compatible GPU.